bitnami/charts/bitnami/mongodb-sharded/README.md

 ### Sidecars and Init Containers

-If you have a need for additional containers to run within the same pod as Kibana (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter (available in the `mongos`, `shardsvr.dataNode`, `shardsvr.arbiter`, `configsvr` and `common` sections).
-Simply define your container according to the Kubernetes container spec.
+If additional containers are needed in the same pod (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
+Here is an example:

 ```yaml
 sidecars: